 All dogs must be kept under control at all times.
 This includes preventing them from being aggressive, straying, barking unnecessarily and keeping them on a lead where appropriate.

 All dogs should wear a collar with a tag stating the owners name and address and it is an offence not to do so.
 If a dog becomes lost, it will be a lot easier for it to be reunited with its owner if the details are on a tag or if it is micro-chipped.
-All lost or found dogs should be reported to the dog warden service, contact details at the bottom of this page.
+All lost or found dogs should be reported to the dog warden service via the contact us on this page.

 The Dog Wardens provide advice and information to members of the public on the responsibilities involved in dog ownership.
 Owners should neuter their dogs and exercise them by taking them out for walks and not letting them roam free.
 Our aim is to discourage the irresponsible dog owner by removing unattended dogs from the streets and by requiring owners to clean up after their pets by enforcing the Dogs Fouling of Land Act which carries stiff penalties.
 Routine patrols of areas by staff to observe owners allowing their dogs to foul are now the norm and prosecution is a likely outcome.
 Dog fouling is a big issue for us and if you can help us to identify which dog owners are allowing this to happen we want to hear from you.
 Collect as much information about who, when and where and pass it on to us.